j-raghavan/ChronoGuard/README.md

 ### How Agents Use the Proxy

-Browser automation agents (Playwright, Puppeteer, Selenium, etc.) connect to ChronoGuard's forward proxy to gain zero-trust access control and audit logging capabilities.
+AI agents (LangChain, AutoGen, custom Python scripts, etc.) connect to ChronoGuard's forward proxy to gain zero-trust access control and audit logging capabilities.

 #### 1. Agent Certificate Setup